termicoder/termicoder/README.md

 View, Code, Submit directly from terminal
 Made with :heart: by Divesh Uttamchandani

-### Note: Termicoder has only been tested on Ubuntu + python3 .
+### Note: Termicoder is in its alpha stage and has only been tested on Ubuntu + python3 .
 Support for other configurations is being worked on if you are using some other platform and encounter errors, do create a issue for them.

 ## Installation